Do Psychometric Tests Work for Large Language Models? Evaluation of Tests on Sexism, Racism, and Morality: Supplementary Materials on Human Study

 \section{Supplementary Materials on Human Study}

 The human study is conducted using the online tool SoSci Survey~\cite{leiner_sosci_2025}.
-All participants received a remuneration of \$2.75, which is in line with Prolifc's fair pay guidelines.\footnote{\url{https://researcher-help.prolific.com/en/article/2273bd}} The individual Prolific IDs were only stored to approve a participant's participation and deleted afterwards.
+All participants received a remuneration of 2.75 USD, which is in line with Prolifc's fair pay guidelines.\footnote{\url{https://researcher-help.prolific.com/en/article/2273bd}} The individual Prolific IDs were only stored to approve a participant's participation and deleted afterwards.
 The participants were given the test instructions provided in Section~\ref{app:test-material}.
 All participants were informed about information privacy, the policy for rejecting submissions, and payment policy, and specifically asked for their agreement.
 The study description also included a warning, that it contains language that may be offensive or upsetting.

 Since the aim of this human study is to investigate differences in item understanding, which strongly depends on reading comprehension skills, we use a quota sample based on participants’ highest level of education and age, which are important predictors of reading comprehension~\cite{franks_logical_1998}.
 The quotas for the different education and age levels are aligned with 2023/2024 US Census results~\cite{us_census_bureau_population_2023, us_census_bureau_educational_2025}.
-The demographic statistics for age, gender, ethnicity, level of education, and employment status are provided in the supplementary materials\footnote{https://anonymous.4open.science/r/validating-LLM-psychometrics-BD5A}.
+The demographic statistics for age, gender, ethnicity, level of education, and employment status are provided in the supplementary materials.\footnote{\url{https://github.com/jasoju/validating-LLM-psychometrics}}

-The order of items was randomized for each tests to control for effects of item order.
+The order of items was randomized for each test to control for effects of item order.
 We included two attention check items in form of instruction manipulation checks (e.g., ``Answer with 'slightly disagree''').
 Six participants were excluded from the sample, as they failed one of two attention checks, resulting in \textit{N} = 144 participants.